- Data Mining and Data Warehousing

 16."Pocket Data Mining: Big Data on Small Devices (Studies in Big Data)" by Mohamed Medhat Gaber and Frederic Stahl

-“Pocket Data Mining: Big Data on Small Devices (Studies in Big Data)” Book Review: This book initiated the Pocket Data Mining (PDM) project exploiting the seamless communication among handheld devices performing data analysis tasks that were infeasible until recently.
-PDM is the process of collaboratively extracting knowledge from distributed data streams in a mobile computing environment.
-This book provides the reader with an in-depth treatment on this emerging area of research.
-It also provides details of techniques used and thorough experimental studies.
-It also provides a detailed practical guide on the deployment of PDM in the mobile environment.
-An important extension to the basic implementation of PDM dealing with concept drift is also reported.
-In the era of Big Data, potential applications of paramount importance offered by PDM in a variety of domains including security, business and telemedicine are discussed in this book.
+“Pocket Data Mining: Big Data on Small Devices (Studies in Big Data)” Book Review: This book introduces the Pocket Data Mining (PDM) project, which takes advantage of the seamless communication among handheld devices to perform data analysis tasks that were previously impossible.
+PDM involves the collaborative extraction of knowledge from distributed data streams in a mobile computing environment.
+The book offers an in-depth treatment of this emerging area of research, including detailed descriptions of techniques used and thorough experimental studies.
+It also provides a practical guide to deploying PDM in a mobile environment, as well as an extension to deal with concept drift.
+The book explores the potential applications of PDM in a variety of domains, including security, business, and telemedicine, making it an important read in the era of Big Data.

 17."Realtime Data Mining: Self-Learning Techniques for Recommendation Engines (Applied and Numerical Harmonic Analysis)" by Alexander Paprotny and Michael Thess

-“Realtime Data Mining: Self-Learning Techniques for Recommendation Engines (Applied and Numerical Harmonic Analysis)” Book Review: This book presents promising results of numerous experiments on real-world data.
-The area of real time data mining is currently developing at an exceptionally dynamic pace, and realtime data mining systems are the counterpart of today’s “classic” data mining systems.
-This book provides a general introduction to methods of real time analytics and sets out their advantages and disadvantages as compared with conventional analytics methods, which learn only from historical data.
-In particular, we stress the difficulties in the development of theoretically sound real time analytics methods.
-It also includes application-oriented mathematicians because it consistently combines some of the most promising mathematical areas, namely control theory, multilevel approximation, and tensor factorization.
+“Realtime Data Mining: Self-Learning Techniques for Recommendation Engines (Applied and Numerical Harmonic Analysis)” Book Review: This book showcases promising results from various experiments conducted on real-world data.
+The field of real-time data mining is advancing rapidly, and real-time data mining systems are the modern equivalent of “classic” data mining systems.
+The book offers a comprehensive overview of real-time analytics methods and highlights their pros and cons in comparison to traditional analytics methods, which solely rely on historical data.
+The book emphasizes the challenges in developing theoretically sound real-time analytics methods.
+Additionally, it incorporates application-oriented mathematicians by merging some of the most promising mathematical fields such as control theory, multilevel approximation, and tensor factorization.

 18."Data Mining: Uses in Commercial Applications" by Katiyar Vinodani